AGameAnx/dok-repo/patches/jaraci/jaraci.md

     * Added a unit behavior modifier which makes units try to keep a distance of 400 units away from their target while inside ECM field (this is to prevent AI from endlessly circling the ECM with strike craft)

 ## LAV
 > *LAV have been revealed as a center point of effective coalition play.
 Oppressive early game strategies along with LAV providing a strong mid/late game defensive core for the coalition army is the main reasoning behind the reduction of overall LAV effectiveness.
-Due to the mod increasing the power of various strike craft counters, LAV have become extremely fragile in the lategame and their large discrepancy with sandskimmer hitpoints has been a big issue in balancing various area of effect units.
-New LAV hitpoints will make them sustain damage a bit better.
 Production time is increased substantially due to production upgrade being available earlier and it was needed to curb the power of LAV openers in general.
 The base damage of the weapon is reduced to make armor more effective at protecting against it.*

 * Tech:
     * Cost: `300CU => 350CU`
-    * Research time: `35s => 30s`
+    * Research time: `35s => 35s`
 * Build time: `8s => 12s`
-* Hitpoints: `500 => 570`
 * Armor: `0 => 1`
 * Weapon:
-    * Base damage: `15 => 11`
+    * Base damage: `15 => 12`
     * Burst: `0.8-1.2s => 0.95-1.05s`
     * Burst count: `4 => 2`
     * Rate of fire: `5 => 6`